pdimens/harpy/Modules/extrafiles.md

 ### hpc
 ||| `--hpc`
 **HPC cluster profile**
+!!!warning
+HPC support is not yet natively integrated into Harpy.
+Until then, you can manually use the [Snakemake HPC infrastructure](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) with the `-s` flag.
+!!!

 For snakemake to work in harmony with an HPC scheduler, a "profile" needs to be provided that tells Snakemake how it needs to interact with the HPC scheduler